HaxeFoundation/nekovm.org/www/pages/lua.md

 Another difference is that whilst the Lua GC ignores user-allocated data, Neko tracks it and calls a *finalizer* method when it's no longer used, which allows the data to be freed.
 Lua only offers finalizers on GC allocated data; if a finalizer is required on a user-allocated pointer, the pointer must be boxed in a GC allocated pointer, which provides a similar construct to Neko's `abstract` value type.

-More informations on the Neko `abstract` can be found in the Neko [FFI documentation](/doc/ffi).
+More information on the Neko `abstract` can be found in the Neko [FFI documentation](/doc/ffi).

 ### Objects VS Tables

 Neko has an `object` and an `array` type.
 Lua has a single `table` type, which consists of both an array and a hashtable.

 Neko's arrays allow fast access via integer indices.
 If the index is outside of the array bounds, `NULL` is returned.
-Lua tables are slower for integer indexing though, as Lua possesses no integer datatype.
+Lua tables are slower for integer indexing, though, as Lua possesses no integer datatype.
 This means that before the array portion of the hashtable can be used, the number has to be checked if it's an integer (requiring two cast operations and a comparison).
 If the index is outside of the array component bounds, the hashtable is tried.

 Thus, for allocating small blocks that are accessed through integer indexes, Neko arrays are a lot more efficient than Lua tables.
 That's a design choice, which also comes from different goals :